 - The Housing Office confirms receipt of your information upon your completion of the online Housing and Meal Plan Application.

 - Smoking is prohibited in all University housing facilities.
 Additionally, to help ensure a healthy, productive, respectful environment, Syracuse University is pleased to provide a smoke- and tobacco-free campus.

-View current housing costs for the 2016-2017 academic year.
-Costs for 2017-2018 will be provided when available.
+View current housing costs.
 It is recommended that you use the cost of a split double room when budgeting for University housing.
 Contracts are for the academic year, consisting of fall and spring semesters.

 You will receive a statement of housing and meal plan charges from the bursar’s office.
 The first housing charge that you receive may be an estimate of housing costs.
 That cost may be adjusted if necessary.